Getting Started

 Download from GitHub

-3. Move the extracted binary to a directory in your PATH.
+- Move the extracted binary to a directory in your PATH (required for the CLI to be accessible from anywhere).

 You should see the version of the CLI printed to the console.